AWS WAF – Web Application Firewall Rules & ACLs

 • provides AWS WAF Fraud Control with three capabilities:

-• Account Takeover Prevention (ATP) – Launched February 2022, protects login pages against credential stuffing attacks
+• Account Takeover Prevention (ATP) – Protects login pages against credential stuffing attacks

-• Account Creation Fraud Prevention (ACFP) – Launched June 2023, detects and blocks automated bot-based account creation
+• Account Creation Fraud Prevention (ACFP) – Detects and blocks automated bot-based account creation

-• Bot Control – Detects and controls common bots and targeted bots that use advanced evasion techniques
+• Bot Control – Detects and controls common bots and targeted bots with a catalog of 650+ unique bots including AI crawlers, AI data collectors, AI assistants, and LLM training crawlers

-• supports Challenge and CAPTCHA actions for bot mitigation at no additional cost with Fraud Control.
+• supports Challenge and CAPTCHA actions for bot mitigation.

 AWS Verified Access